 It can be scary, claiming your business on Yelp or Foursquare, or setting up a Facebook page and opening yourself up to complaints.
 But there are a couple of important things to know about negative reviews.

 They Are Virtually Inevitable

-There's always going to be a Debbie Downer who's never satisfied, or who's simply having a bad day — and who takes to the internet to vent.
+There's always going to be a Debbie Downer who's never satisfied, or who's simply having a bad day — and takes to the internet to vent.
 You'll never be able to please everyone.

 They're Not Necessarily Terrible for Your Business

 What?
 Well, it turns out that when a company has nothing but glowing praise, it can seem shady.
 A whopping 95% of people suspect either fakes or censorship by the company itself when they see only 5-star reviews.